 “It seemed to me you could do anything in comics.
 So I started doing my thing, which is mainly influenced by novelists, stand-up comedians, that sort of thing.” — Harvey Pekar

 Historic Cleveland has had a resurgence in recent years.
 Near the South Branch of the Cleveland Public Library, visitors can tour A Christmas Story House and Museum, the home used in the filming of the holiday classic based on a memoir written by Jean Shepherd.

-The Cleveland Public Library is the final stop on our Ohio Trail!
+The Cleveland Public Library University Heights Branch and The Christmas Story House and Museum are the final stops on our Ohio Author Adventures Trail.